bemasc/h3-datagram-ping/draft-schwartz-masque-h3-datagram-ping.md

 ~~~
 {: #ping-datagram-format title="PING Datagram Format"}

-The `Opaque Data` field contents are unconstrained.
+All `Sequence Number` and `Opaque Data` values are potentially valid.

 ## Use

-We define the "Requester" as the peer that registered this PING Datagram Context, and the "Responder" as the other peer.

-The Requester initiates a ping by sending a PING Datagram with any `Sequence Number` and `Opaque Data`.
-The Responder MUST reply with a PING Datagram in the same context, with the same `Sequence Number` and empty `Opaque Data`.
+The sender emits a PING Datagram with any even `Sequence Number` and any `Opaque Data`.
+Upon receiving a PING Datagram with an even `Sequence Number`, the recipient MUST reply with a PING Datagram whose `Sequence Number` is one larger, with empty `Opaque Data`.

 Intermediaries MUST forward PING Datagrams without modification, just like any other HTTP Datagram.